adil-fit-ba/Multi-AI-Collaborative-Workflow/README.md

 ### COORD (Coordinator) — one role, two modes
 COORD does **not** implement and does **not** task DEV directly.
 COORD's job is to reduce ambiguity and help MOD decide.

+**Hard rule:** COORD does NOT message reviewers or DEV.
+COORD only produces packets and recommendations. **MOD/ORG forwards messages.**

 **Process control:** COORD may recommend whether another evidence/argument round is needed, but **MOD makes the final call**.